 1) Pop popcorn (equal to 4 to 5 quarts once popped) in an air popper, on the stovetop, or in the microwave.
 I don't mean to say that microwave popcorn is an option (for one thing, that would be expensive!).
 I simply mean that there are some cool tools for making your own microwave popcorn.
 I really love my Nordicware microwave popcorn bowl.

 No oil necessary--just 1/3 of a cup of popcorn, 3 minutes in the microwave, and I have popcorn!
 Couldn't be easier.
+And it doesn't overheat and stop working like so many air poppers do.
+Plus, it's easier to store than a bulky air popper.
 If you don't want to buy a gadget, you can even use your own brown paper lunch bag to make microwave popcorn with no crazy artificial ingredients.

 2) Put brown sugar, butter, karo syrup, salt, and molasses together in a large saucepan.
 Cook, stirring occasionally until bubbly at the edges.
 Continue cooking over medium heat for five minutes.